pauljtremblay/smb3-eh-manip/docs/calibration.md

 Second is the video latency tester.
 This identifies the lag between when the user perception of the video and the tools perception of the video.

-To enable the tester, in config.ini set `enable_latency_ms_tester = true`.
-You will also need to update the trigger frame the tool uses to identify if mario is jumping: data/latency_ms_tester/trigger.png.
+To enable the tester, in config.ini set `enable_video_latency_tester = true`.
+You will also need to update the trigger frame the tool uses to identify if mario is jumping: data/video_latency_tester/trigger.png.
 There is a region to configure as well.

 After configuration, when running, the first action frame in your settings